Alaa Abd El-Fattah: 2011 Egyptian revolution and arrest

-According to Egyptian newspaper al-Ahram Weekly, Abd el-Fattah's name "is in many ways synonymous with Egypt's 25 January Revolution."
+According to Egyptian newspaper al-Ahram Weekly, Abd el-Fattah's name "is in many ways synonymous with Egypt's 25 January Revolution".
 Abd El-Fattah participated in nearly every demonstration after the revolution began.
 He was not in Egypt on 25 January 2011, when the anti-regime protests began and when the Egyptian government shut down the internet in the country.
 However, he was able to collect information from family and friends by land-line phones and published to the outside world the events occurring in Egypt during the first days of the revolution.

 A few days later, he returned to Egypt and was in Tahrir Square, the epicenter of the protests, on 2 February.
-While demonstrating there, he participated in defending the square from attacks by security forces and pro-regime assailants, an event known in Egypt as "camel battle".
+While demonstrating there, he participated in defending the square from attacks by security forces and pro-regime assailants, an event known in Egypt as the "camel battle".

 Abd El-Fattah continued his participation in the Egyptian revolution, until Mubarak stepped down from the presidency.
 Abd El-Fattah thereafter settled in Egypt, where he maintained his participation in the demonstrations against the Supreme Council of the Armed Forces' (SCAF) way of running the country after Mubarak's fall.

 On 30 October, Abd El-Fattah was arrested on charges of inciting violence against the military during the 9 October Maspero demonstrations, during which hundreds of people were injured and 27 died in the worst violence since Mubarak left office.
 Abd El-Fattah refused to recognise the legitimacy of his interrogators or answer their questions and was then to be held for 15 days, a period that indefinitely renewable.
 He was accused of having incited fighting in Maspero, of assaulting soldiers and damaging military property.

 As in his 2006 imprisonment, his mother spoke out in his support, and initiated a hunger strike in opposition to the court-martialling of civilians on 6 November.
 His father and sisters also participated in the 2011 protests.
-At his first hearing, Abd El-Fattah's father, the human rights attorney Ahmed Seif El-Islam, presented the military court with video tapes, one of which contained footage of Armored Personnel Carriers running over protesters and another of state television anchors "inciting violence."
+At his first hearing, Abd El-Fattah's father, the human rights attorney Ahmed Seif El-Islam, presented the military court with video tapes, one of which contained footage of armored personnel carriers running over protesters and another of state television anchors "inciting violence".
 He also accused the head of military police of being directly responsible for the violence and accused the Supreme Council of Armed Forces of obstruction of justice for instituting a curfew the night of the attack in order to "hide all the evidence of the army's crimes".